 Stand up paddle boards also known as SUPs are normally associated with exercising.
 But more anglers are discovering that they’re very good for fishing.
 Not only can you get a good workout, but you can access spots that boats can’t get to.

 Transporting a SUP is also much easier.
-Inflatable boards will even easily fit in your trunk.
+Inflatable boards will easily fit in your trunk.

-But there is a wide selection out there.
-This guide will help you find the best Stand Up Paddle Boards for fishing.
+There is a wide selection out there.
+This guide will help you find the best stand up paddle boards for fishing.

 The Best Stand Up Paddle Boards For Fishing